firefly-oss/lib-transactional-engine/README.md

 - During compensation, the engine prefers passing the original step input to the compensation method when its parameter type matches; otherwise it tries the step result.
 The materialized inputs (concrete values plus any resolved and cached values) are used for this decision.

 Migration
-- Start using StepInputs.builder() and the new run(..., StepInputs, ...) overloads.
+- Start using StepInputs.builder() and the execute(..., StepInputs, ...)
+API returning SagaResult.
 - The Map-based overloads still work but are deprecated.
 Prefer the new API for type-safety and better IDE navigation.

 ## Observability